NABU

 Protecting and restoring forests for future needs

-With an area of about 100,000 hectares, Hutan Harapan - Indonesian for "Forest of Hope" - comprises Sumatra's last large lowland rainforest on mineral soil.
+With an area of about 100,000 hectares, Hutan Harapan - Indonesian for "Forest of Hope" - comprises one of the last remaining continuous lowland rainforests in Sumatra.
 It is one of the last refuges for numerous endangered species, such as Sumatran tigers, Sumatran elephants and rhinoceros hornbills.
 In addition, the forest’s countless ecosystem functions secure the livelihood of the indigenous Batin Sembilan and other local population groups.

 However, Hutan Harapan is facing enormous pressure from surrounding land use.
 Deforestation for infrastructure projects, plantations and arable land threaten the precious forest.
 Additionally, illegally set forest fires and prolonged dry seasons fuelled by the global climate crisis aggravate the situation.
 It is therefore crucial to ensure the long-term preservation and restoration of the forest and its ecosystem functions.